-The Cohort Retention Analysis panel allows you to accurately measure product retention and stickiness over time.
+The Retention Analysis feature allows you to accurately measure product retention and stickiness over time.
 Product retention measures the percent of users within a cohort that interact with your API in some way and then return continue to interact with your API.
-Unlike subscription retention which merely tracks whether a customer has an active subscription, product retention tracks whether users are coming back actively use your product.
+Unlike subscription retention, which merely tracks whether a customer has an active subscription, product retention tracks whether users are coming back actively use your product.

 If you’re not familiar with retention analysis, you should first read Chapter 3 of API Analytics: The Ultimate Guide to Grow Your Platform Business eBook

 In order to start a retention analysis, you need to decide on initial and returning criteria.
 By default, any activity is considered, but you can specific criteria based on API fields or user actions.

 For example, if you are building a payments API, you can set the initial API call to a customer’s first